siriusbeans/nocturnal/README.md

 # nocturnal.finance - a simple UI for decentralized swap limit orders

--Swaps are executed on either Uniswap or Sushiswap as specified by the user
+-Swaps are executed on the Uniswap dex
 -User specifies asset trading pair by contract addresses
 -User sets the swap limit(s) of the asset pair
 -User specifies preferred gas limit(s)